- Locations, Times & Fees

 - Term Times

 Autumn Term dates:

 23rd September - 2nd December 2017

-Join us for an exciting week workshop of The Lion King!
-Friends and family are invited to join us on the last day for a performance of the show!
-For more details visit our summer schools page!
+Join us for an exciting weeks themed workshop.
+Friends and family are invited to join us on the last day for a performance of the show.
+For more details visit our summer schools page.

 £150 per term (£37.50 a month on direct debit spread over the year)

 An advance payment of £30 is required to secure each students place and provides students with a two week trial period.Sibling DiscountsShould more than one child from a family attend, the second child can attend for a discounted fee of £115 per term.
 Subsequent children all pay £75 per term.